JAORMX/fedrampparse/README.md

-This is a small utility parses all the FedRAMP moderate controls and displays the compliance as code content rules that apply to those controls.
+This is a small utility parses all the FedRAMP controls and displays the compliance as code content rules that apply to those controls.